Skip to content

 1. Home

-4. How to get your B&B recommended by ChatGPT, Gemini and Perplexity in 2026
+4. /Get your B&B recommended by ChatGPT and Gemini in 2026

-How to get your B&B recommended by ChatGPT, Gemini and Perplexity in 2026
+Get your B&B recommended by ChatGPT and Gemini in 2026

 What AI assistants actually look at when someone asks them to recommend a place to stay in Connemara — and how to get mentioned.